apalache-mc/apalache/docs/src/idiomatic/007if-then-else.md

 ### When the result is not Boolean

-When the `IF-THEN-ELSE` expression doesn't evaluate to a boolean value, it cannot be rewritten using boolean operators, so this idiom don't apply.
+When the `IF-THEN-ELSE` expression doesn't evaluate to a boolean value, it cannot be rewritten using boolean operators, so this idiom doesn't apply.

 ```tla
 SafeDiv(x, y) == IF y /= 0 THEN x/y ELSE 0